Saxon Shore Way

 There is no current guide to the entire route but Kent Ramblers

-produced a guide in ten sections in the 1980s.
-The following
+produced a guide from Gravesend to Rye in ten parts in the 1980s and early 1990s.

-Kent County Council has produced a new guidebook in 2006.
+Kent County Council produced a new guidebook in 2006.
 However, it

 offered only an overview of the